dogweather/forkful/content/en/elixir/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger in Elixir involves stepping through your code, inspecting variables, and tracking flows to squash bugs.
-Programmers do it to make sense of the unexpected and ensure their applications behave as designed.

 ## How to:
 Elixir ships with a built-in graphical debugger called `:debugger`.
 To use it, you'll need to start it and attach to your running process.